Continuous-variable quantum communication: Continuous-variable quantum key distribution

-On the receiver side, the homodyne detectors are inclined to losses (due to the limited detection efficiency) and electronic noise, which, in the purification-based theoretical security analysis, is modeled similarly to the preparation noise by introducing a two-mode entangled state with variance $V_D/(1-T_D)$, where $V_D$ is the electronic noise and $T_D$ is the detection efficiency~\cite{Lodewyck2007}.
-Similarly to the preparation noise, this implies a Holevo bound evaluation from a four-mode state (or from a six-mode state if both preparation and detection noise are to be taken into account).
-Similarly to the preparation noise, the trusted \textit{detection noise} only limits the mutual information between Alice and Bob, but, unlike the preparation noise, it limits the applicability of the protocols in DR. Robustness of CV-QKD with DR and noisy detection is bounded by $(2T-1)/(1-T)$ SNU of detection noise regardless of the signal variance~\cite{Usenko2016} already in the purely lossy channels in the asymptotic limit.
-However, in case of RR, the detection noise can be even helpful for the protocols in noisy channels~\cite{Garcia2009}.
-This detection-noise RR counterpart of the positive effect of the preparation noise in DR protocols is known as ``fighting noise with noise'', when the trusted noise on the reference side of the error correction protocols (Alice in DR and Bob in RR) helps the trusted parties to decouple Eve, who performs active attacks in the noisy channels, from the key data~\cite{Usenko2016}.
-The trusted noise addition can be optimized to maximize the improvement to the security of CV-QKD over noisy channels~\cite{Madsen2012}.
+On the receiver side, the homodyne detectors are inclined to losses (owing to the limited detection efficiency) and electronic noise, which, in the purification-based theoretical security analysis, is modeled similarly to the preparation noise by introducing a two-mode entangled state with variance $V_D/(1-T_D)$, where $V_D$ is the electronic noise and $T_D$ is the detection efficiency~\cite{Lodewyck2007}.
+As with the preparation noise, this implies a Holevo bound evaluation from a four-mode state (or from a six-mode state if both preparation and detection noise are to be taken into account).
+The trusted \textit{detection noise} then only limits the mutual information between Alice and Bob, but, unlike the preparation noise, it limits the applicability of the protocols in DR. Robustness of CV QKD with DR and noisy detection is bounded by $(2T-1)/(1-T)$ SNUs of detection noise regardless of the signal variance~\cite{Usenko2016} already in the purely lossy channels in the asymptotic limit.
+However, in the case of RR, the detection noise can be even helpful for the protocols in noisy channels~\cite{Garcia2009}.
+This detection-noise RR counterpart of the positive effect of the preparation noise in DR protocols is known as \textit{fighting noise with noise}, when the trusted noise on the reference side of the error-correction protocols (Alice in DR and Bob in RR) helps the trusted parties to decouple Eve, who performs active attacks in the noisy channels, from the key data~\cite{Usenko2016}.
+The trusted noise addition can be optimized to maximize the improvement to the security of CV QKD over noisy channels~\cite{Madsen2012}.